luismiguelcasadodiaz/inception/learnings/Alpine_linux_learnings.md

 + Captures the output of that command.
 + Substitutes the backtick expression with that output.

-in such a way that
+In such a way that
 ```sh
 echo "Today is: `date`"
 ```